Digital Banking Customer Behavior

 For example, the default bias suggests that people tend to stick with the default option presented to them.
 In digital banking, this could mean that customers are less likely to switch to a different bank or service provider, even if it offers better terms or features.
 Banks can leverage this bias by making their digital services user-friendly and convenient, making it less likely for customers to switch to competitors.

-See also International Standards in Digital Banking
+See also Regulatory Variations in Global Digital Banking

 Another concept is loss aversion, which suggests that people are more motivated to avoid losses than to seek gains.
 In digital banking, this can manifest in customers being more cautious and risk-averse when making financial decisions.
 Banks can address this by providing clear and transparent information about the risks associated with different financial products, helping customers feel more secure and confident in their choices.